swing-xyz/examples/examples/swaps-api-nextjs-ton/README.md

 > Note: You're only interested in the `meta` object in our `txData`.

-To sign a callData, you have to make a request to your TronLink Wallet and pass the `meta` object to the signer function.
+To sign a callData, you have to make a request to your Ton Wallet and pass the `meta` object to the signer function.
 The `meta` object contains the necessary smart contract callData to be executed.

 ```typescript
 // Create and sign the transaction